GMTurbo/torrentCLI/readme.markdown

 Create a simple cli tool that allows one to add, remove, pause, resume torrents through a CLI.

+This project wouldn't exist without extensive dissection of [tget](https://github.com/galedric/tget).
+Open-source for the win!

 # scripts

 ## test